 Tiny house of wheels is the most common little home design, maybe because it was the first tiny house plan to gain peoples’ attention and media galore.
-These can either be built from scratch, using a DIY tiny home plan or by hired contractor(s).
-Timber is a usual material choice for the main frame of these homes, since it keeps cost-effective, makes insulation easier.
+These can either be built from scratch, using a DIY tiny home plan or by the hired contractor(s).
+Timber is a usual material choice for the mainframe of these homes, since it keeps cost-effective, makes insulation easier.

 If you are someone who likes changed scenery and environment, now own a house on wheels and never leave the comfort of your home while traveling and living wherever you want.
 Well, as long as you can keep your mobile home’s size small and it can generate its own electricity and cater to water and sanitation requirements, you can get around permits and zoning requirements.
 Here are some examples: